zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 {% slides slides.dir, "94-108", slides.alt %}

-How the pendulum swings!
-As we evolve to our next level of web components, we’re adding Declarative Shadow DOM.
-This allows you to put your Shadow DOM template in nested markup inside of each element instance.
+As we evolve to our next level of web components, we move up to Declarative Shadow DOM (sometimes known as DSD).
+This allows you to put your Shadow DOM template in nested markup inside of each element instance and the browser will create a `shadowRoot` for you with the template contents (no JavaScript required).

 This solves the clientside rendering dependency for Shadow DOM but at the expense of repetition in authoring markup!
-The ol’ switcheroo feels like a de-evolution back to the approach we discussed in Custom Elements!
+The ol’ switcheroo (in some ways) feels like a de-evolution back to the approach we discussed in Custom Elements!

-One unique benefit this approach does provide is that it allows you to use scoped CSS inside of the component without a JavaScript dependency.
-Non-declarative (imperative) JavaScript Shadow DOM offers scoped CSS too but for me this repeats some of the mistakes made by CSS-in-JS approaches and introduces a runtime JavaScript dependency on styling.
+Uniquely, this approach does allow you to use scoped CSS (and `<slot>`) without a JavaScript dependency.
+Non-declarative (imperative/JavaScript) Shadow DOM offers scoped CSS too but repeats some of the mistakes made by CSS-in-JS approaches and introduces a runtime JavaScript dependency on styling.

 ```html
 <my-counter>